 Days and opening hours

 All year round, daily between 10 am and 6 pm.
 Closed exceptionally on January 1st, May 1st and December 25th.
-The nocturne on Tuesdays is cancelled until further notice.
+1st Friday of each month from 6pm to 10pm (checkout closes at 9pm).

 This ticket gives access to the permanent collections, the church of the Dôme tomb of Napoleon I, the cathedral of Saint-Louis des Invalides, the Historial Charles de Gaulle, the temporary exhibition as well as the museum of the Order of the Liberation and the museum of the Plans-Reliefs.